 Will Upstream expand into Canada?

-Upstream is limited to the United States.
+Upstream's ambitions are currently limited to the United States.